withastro/roadmap/proposals/0052-svg-components.md

 To ensure that developers can easily adopt this feature:

 - **Documentation:** The Astro documentation will be updated with detailed guides and examples of how to use `.svg` imports and leverage the new optimization strategies.
 Special focus will be placed on explaining the benefits of the Sprite pattern for performance-conscious developers.
+    - **Background:** Documentation should be included to explain when to choose the SVG format over alternative image formats.
     - **Framework-Specific Docs:** Documentation will also need to address framework-specific usage.
 This will cover the limitations of the `.svg` imports in popular frameworks like React and Vue, ensuring smooth adoption for developers who are building Astro projects using these frameworks.
     - **Code Examples:** The core team can provide boilerplate examples and starter templates that showcase the optimized `.svg` handling.
 These templates could be adapted for common use-cases, such as building an icon library or optimizing assets for a marketing page.
 - **Experimental Flag:** Initially, this feature could be released under an experimental flag in `astro.config.mjs` to gather feedback from early adopters.
 If the feedback is positive, the feature could later be enabled by default in a future Astro release.
 - **Migration Path:** Since this feature is backwards-compatible, no migration will be required for existing projects.
 Developers can opt into the new functionality by updating their `.svg` imports, but their projects will continue working without any changes if they choose not to adopt the new behavior.

 # Unresolved Questions

-- **Default Behavior:** Having used the Sprite pattern in `astro-icon` by default, we have come across many issues related to the pattern.
+- **Default Rendering Method:** Having used the Sprite pattern in `astro-icon` by default, we have come across many issues related to the pattern.
 It would be best to leave the Sprite pattern as opt-in for now.
 How should we accomplish that?
     - Initial thought is a `mode` property in the `astro.config.mjs` under the `svg` settings, that would have `inline` and `sprite`.
 This could potentially be further expanded to something like `symbol` which would be beneficial for generating a custom sprite [Reference](https://github.com/natemoo-re/astro-icon/pull/238).
 Then allowing override on individual SVGs using a `mode` prop.
 - **SVG Accessibility:** Should we automatically inject the `role="img"` attribute for better accessibility by default or leave this responsibility to developers?
     - What should happen when the `.svg` file includes a `<title>` element and they pass the `title` prop?